top of page

 Bluebird, by Michael Smith

 44. Bluebird, by Michael Smith.
-Grim southern gothic tale inspired by the writings of Cormac McCarthy and Haruki Murakami.
+Grim southern gothic tale inspired by the writings of Cormac McCarthy.
 A former English professor challenges a company that pollutes water.
 Power is the currency most useful to humans in this small town in Missouri.
 Another novel that will be famous long after the author has left us.

 --C. McClury DeAngelo